odpi/egeria-docs/site/docs/guides/contributor/release-process/index.md

 ### Overall release policy

-- Aim to release the core Egeria approximately every month
+- Aim to release the core Egeria approximately every six weeks [see schedule](/release-notes/overview#core-egeria-function).
-- Typically, we target end of month for external availability
 - Will only release an update between releases in exceptional circumstances
 - Preserves backwards compatibility as much as possible
 - Try and maintain a regular heartbeat: even if completion of some features continues in a subsequent release